yinkejia/homepage-of-Kejia-Yin/index.md

 <table border="0">
   <tr>
     <td width="100%">
       <p>Now, I’m a student in BIT, school of Xuteli.
 Xuteli School recruits the best students in BIT and aims to cultivate research-oriented talents.
-Thanks to its great policy, I was able to meet my <a href="http://shuangli.xyz/" target="_blank">advisor</a> and start my research career as a senior student. </p>
+Thanks to its great policy, I was able to meet my advisor Prof.<a href="http://shuangli.xyz/" target="_blank">Shuang Li</a> and start my research career as a senior student. </p>
       <p>I’m a hardworking and conscientious student.
 I always finishes my work with good quality well before the deadline.
 Also, I am a person with strong self-learning ability.
 I’m always willing to learn new knowledge by myself.</p>
      </td>
   </tr>